edinburghhacklab/hacklab-policies/health_and_safety/covid19.rst

 - You **MUST** isolate for 10 days from the onset of symptoms.
 - If you have you have received a negative COVID-19 test following the onset of symptoms you **MAY** end your isolation if you have not had a fever for 48h
 - You **MUST** isolate for 14 days if told to by the Test and Trace system, by the Protect Scotland application or if a member of your household develops coronavirus
 - You **MUST** quarantine for 14 days when arriving from certain countries.
-See `https://www.gov.scot/publications/coronavirus-covid-19-public-health-checks-at-borders/ <https://www.gov.scot/publications/coronavirus-covid-19-public-health-checks-at-borders/>`_ for details
+See `https://www.gov.scot/publications/coronavirus-covid-19-public-health-checks-at-borders/ <https://www.gov.scot/publications/coronavirus-covid-19-public-health-checks-at-borders/>`_ for details.

 How To Book
 ^^^^^^^^^^^